-MICs and fire weather program leaders should coordinate with local users and establish local policies/procedures for the site specific spot services in their CWA or fire weather services area.
+MICs and fire weather program leaders should coordinate with local users and establish local policies/procedures for the site specific spot services in their County Warning Area (CWA) or fire weather services area.
 These policies/procedures should be clearly defined in the SDM, and for fire weather applications, in the local AOP.

-At or before the time of a spot request, the requesting agency should provide incident information: (lat,lon), topography and elevation (if needed), and a contact name(s) and telephone number(s) of the requestor (see section 4.2.2.1).
-For spot requests supporting wildfires or prescribed burns, the requestor must also provide fuel type(s), size, and ignition time.
+At or before the time of a spot request, the requesting agency should provide incident information: (latitude, longitude), topography and elevation (if needed), and a contact name(s) and telephone number(s) of the requester (see section 4.2.2.1).
+For spot requests supporting wildfires or prescribed burns, the requester will also provide fuel type(s), size, and ignition time.
 Also, representative observation(s) at, or near, the site of the planned controlled burn, or wildfire, should be available to the responsible WFO prior to the issuance of the spot forecast(s).
 In the case of a wildfire, or a prolonged controlled burn, land management personnel should provide updated observations and information to NWS during the course of the event.